ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 The encryption keys used in this procedure do not depend on the packet contents, so each party only needs to perform AES initialization once for each connection.

-NOTE: The security of this arrangement relies on the QUIC payload containing a 16-byte `sample` that is pseudorandom.
-This is guaranteed in QUICv1, but future versions of QUIC could in principle produce packets that cannot safely be processed by the "scramble" transform.
+NOTE: The security of this arrangement relies on the 16 bytes following the Connection ID (i.e., the `sample`) being pseudorandom.
+This is guaranteed in QUICv1, but future versions of QUIC might not maintain this arrangement.
+The "scramble" transform MUST NOT be used with any QUIC version that does not guarantee this property.

 # Example